seandstewart/bardly/pending/problems/troilus-and-cressida/uncut.md

 this applause!

 **AJAX**
-If I go to him, with my armed fist I’ll pash him o’er the face.
+If I go to him, with my armed fist I'll pash him o'er the face.

 **AGAMEMNON**
 O, no, you shall not go.

 **AJAX**
-An a’ be proud with me, I’ll pheeze his pride:
+An a' be proud with me, I'll pheeze his pride:
 Let me go to him.

 **ULYSSES**